DavidLewinski/MyShell/manual/readme.md

     quit    - This command will quit the shell environment and end the process.

+Enviornment Concept   - The environment variables are all updated to match the shell
+                        current environment.
+Variables such as SHELL is update to be current shell environment in the bin folder location.
+The PWD variable is also always updated to be the current working directory of the shell.

 Batchfile             - To run this you will have to be in the bin directory and run
                         the shell along with the batchfile like so, "./myshell batchfile.txt" this will run all the command that are in the file and execute them